| Ditchingham Maltings

 Bungay Branch British Legion; Beccles R.A.F.
 Association; Beccles & Bungay Journal;

 B.B.C.
 Look East..
 The bricks are now on show in the museum.
+Initially built as a silk works, the

 complex was converted and